Merry L. Biggerstaff

 Biography

-Merry is a seasoned intellectual property attorney with over 15 years of experience, providing strategic counsel to clients across a broad range of industries, including fashion, media, technology, consumer goods, software, entertainment, healthcare, aerospace and defense.
-Creative and solutions-oriented in her approach, she counsels clients on all facets of their IP, including the clearance, registration and enforcement of their brands globally.
-Merry's litigation experience is extensive, representing client in federal and state courts, as well as in opposition and cancellation proceedings before the U.S. Trademark Trial and Appeal Board.
-Before entering the legal profession, Merry had a successful career as Chief Creative Director in Silicon Valley, where she developed brand systems and online business strategies for Fortune 100 companies and helped launch over 40 startups, adding a unique creative perspective to her legal practice.
-Prior to taking on her current role, Merry was a Partner at a boutique intellectual property law firm in New York City.
+Merry is a seasoned intellectual property attorney who provides strategic counsel to clients across a broad range of industries, including fashion, media, technology, consumer goods, software, entertainment, healthcare, aerospace, and defense.
+Creative and solutions-oriented in her approach, she counsels clients on all facets of their intellectual property, including the clearance, registration, and enforcement of their brands globally.
+Merry’s litigation experience is extensive, representing clients in federal and state courts as well as in opposition and cancellation proceedings before the U.S. Trademark Trial and Appeal Board.
+She has also worked on high-profile art and fine-art provenance cases, including a dispute over the ownership of the 34.65-carat Princie Diamond and a provenance dispute concerning Matisse paintings.

 Education